css-raku/CSS-Properties-raku/README.md

 ## Serialization

-Properties are optimized and normalized during serialization, including:
+The `.write` or `.Str` methods can be used to produce CSS.
+Properties are optimized and normalized:

-- omission of properties with default values, and
+- properties with default values are omitted, and

-- consolidation of container properties.
+- container properties are consolidated.
 E.g.:

+- rgb masks are translated to color-name, if possible

 ```
 use CSS::Declarations;
 my $css = CSS::Declarations.new( :style("border-style: groove; border-width: 2pt 2pt; color: rgb(255,0,0);") );
 say $css.write;  # "border: 2pt; color: red;"
 ```

+Notice that:

+- `border-style` was omitted because it has the default value

+- `border-width` has been consolidated to `border`.
+This was possible because all four borders had the common value `2pt`

+- `color` has been translated from a color mask to a color

 `$.write` Options include: